joaodobread/caravan/README.md

 ## Description

-Repository to put into practice some things regarding code separation, NestJS and GraphQL
+Repository to put into practice some things regarding code separation, NestJS and GraphQL;

+This maybe can be used as a boilerplate for new project

 ## Requirements